 The sociopath will walk into your life, and after the interview and observing you, he will sell you back yourself.
 The sociopath will offer to fill in the blanks that you are advertising as missing in your life.
 The sociopath will quite easily become what you want.
 It doesn’t matter if he/she doesn’t have the desired criteria that you are looking for.
 That doesn’t matter at all, he/she already knows that if he/she can fake it for long enough so that you are hooked, and in love, he/she is onto a winner.

 Love is a drug – the sociopath is the dealer – and you, the victim are the user!

 I know, you might read this and it could appear far fetched.
 But isn’t.
 You might tell yourself, that this isn’t related to you?
-I spent 27 years working with homeless people, working with thousands of people who had long term drug addiction problems.
+I spent 27 years working with homeless people, working with hundreds of people who had long term drug addiction problems.

 I am not referring to sociopaths being drug dealers in a literal sense.
 But they are actually selling you a drug.
 The drug of love.
 Once you are hooked, it becomes very difficult to leave, and very easy to manipulate you.
 Even when you do leave, you are stuck with what feels like a drug dependency.
 Worse, is that if you allow it, the sociopath will continue to ‘feed you’ the drug, through what they put on social networking sites, if you read their profiles for your latest ‘fix’.

 This is why the sociopath will often say ‘do you love me?’or ‘I love you’ and then afterwards will say ‘do you love me?’…. they are constantly checking to see if you are ‘in love’

 The sociopath creates dependency, just as a drug dealer at first gives out drugs for free, so that its drug users will become dependent on the drug.
 The sociopath works in the same way.
 The sociopath sells you the drug of love - by